Mark-Kramer/Seizure-Waves/README.md

 The folder `modeling` contains MATLAB code to simulate the spatiotemporal dynamics of seizure on a two-dimensional surface.

+The folder `data` contains example human microelectrode array data, and data files output from the analysis and simulation procedures.

 See the README file in each directory for more details.